dkaul09/WorldCupSimulator/README.md

    ![image](https://github.com/dkaul09/WorldCupSimulator/assets/111927365/408852c3-45ad-41a6-bf07-ad9267bd92bb)

 In our simulation, Argentina wins the World Cup (just like 2022!).

 **Some of the challenges I faced**

-One of the challenges I faced was trying to find an approriate model
+One of the challenges I faced when working on this project was finding an appropriate method to model the data on.

 **What features I would include next time if I return to this project and improvements **